JetBrains/intellij-sdk-docs/intro/sdk_style.md

 The styles available for callouts are:
-* TODO - Do not use in the SDK documentation.
+* TODO - Do not use it in the SDK documentation.
   Instead, temporarily embed `[//]: # (TODO: description)` comments.
   This format isn't visible in the HTML but is recognized by IDE inspections.
 * TIP - Information that makes the reader more productive.
 * NOTE - Information that is important for the reader to understand.
-  This callout is reserved for important points and concepts.
+  This callout is reserved for essential points and concepts.
 * WARNING - Information that is critical for the user to understand to prevent failures or errors.

 > **TIP** TODO/todo comments are discouraged in the master branch of `intellij-sdk-docs`.